Upcoming science seminars

 Impacts of oil on Coastal Habitats

 July 22, 2015 – Temple Terrace, FL

 Scientists shared their work about the effects of oil on mangroves, wetlands, marshes, and beaches.
 Recordings of the speakers’ presentations as well as copies of their presentations are available here.

 Understanding the toxicity of oil and dispersant mixtures, and the development of alternative dispersants

 Scientists gave a brief history and explanation of chemical dispersants, bacteria-based dispersants, and the impacts of oil and dispersants on near-shore environments and fish.
 To learn more about this seminar, click here.

 Bridging the gap between oil spill researchers and responders workshop

 The primary purpose of this workshop was to share oil spill science and increase communication between researchers, natural resource managers, and emergency responders.
 To learn more, click here.

 Scientists presented the latest fisheries-related research about the impacts of the Deepwater Horizon oil spill and dispersant application on Gulf of Mexico habitats, communities, and individual species.
 To see the presentations, agenda, and news coverage for this seminar, click here.

-This seminar was offered in conjunction with the Oil Spill and Ecosystem Conference that was held in Houston, TX.
-Natural resource managers were invited to attend a seminar by Dr. Nancy Rabalais.
-After attending the conference for the week, attendees were invited back to participate in an input session to determine additional oil spill science needs.
+Natural resource managers attended a seminar by Dr. Nancy Rabalais and participated in an input session to determine additional oil spill science needs.
 To view the agenda, presentation, and other documents, click here.